 - The introduction of sharding.
 Its essence is to create a huge number of parallel blockchains that independently process transactions, but at the same time are connected by a common network and history of operations.

 The future Ethereum price will depend on the success of this initiative.
 The ambitions are big and the risk of failure is high.
 It is unclear how the market and community will respond to the update and whether the dev team will manage to fulfill their work plan.

 Ethereum (ETH) price prediction

 Ethereum price prediction for 2020 – 2025 by WalletInvestor

-WalletInvestor has a positive long term forecast for ETH.
-By the end of 2019, the coin will grow to $135.
-The next year Ethereum will be traded between $183 and $363 – by the end of the year Ethereum price will be about $338.
-2021 will be a bit of a bearish year, but ETH will manage to return to its previous positions.
-For the next two years, the coin will gradually grow.
-But in 2024, they have Ethereum price falling from $450 to $363.
+WalletInvestor has a bearish long term forecast for ETH.
+In 2020 Ethereum will be traded between $110 and $212 – by the end of the year Ethereum price will be about $196.
+In 2021 ETH will continue falling and will end up costing about $177.
+For the next two years, the coin will gradually fall.
+In 2025, the rate of the cryptocurrency will be about $117.

 Ethereum price forecast for 2020, 2021, 2022, 2023 by TradingBeasts

 TradingBeasts forecasts a positive future for Ethereum.
-In December 2019, Ethereum will cost about $136.
 In 2020 they have the coin will drop from $200 to $150 until December.
 In 2021 the coin will restore and may reach $236 by the end of the year.
-For the next two years, Ethereum will experience steady growth and will reach $260 in 2022.
+For the next two years, Ethereum will experience steady growth and will reach $380 in 2023.

 Ethereum price prediction for 2020 – 2025 by DigitalCoinPrice

-According to DigitalCoinPrice, Ethereum price will reach $150 at the end of this year and then gradually grow to $569.28 over the next five:
+According to DigitalCoinPrice, Ethereum price will reach $391 in 2020 and then gradually grow to $746 over the next five: